Terms and Conditions for Fundraising

 To help make sure that you are fundraising legally, please read and follow the conditions below, as well as follow the NSW Department of Fair Trading Conditions for Charitable Fundraising Authorities.

 In fundraising for SCHF, you are agreeing to:

-- Gain approval and sign off for any correspondence, advertising, publicity or literature for the event, copy or design that mentions Sydney Children’s Hospital, Randwick or Sydney Children’s Hospital Foundation, before progressing to print, broadcast, or production.
+- Gain approval and sign off for any correspondence, advertising, publicity or literature for the event, copy or design that mentions Sydney Children’s Hospital, Randwick or Sydney Children’s Hospitals Foundation, before progressing to print, broadcast, or production.

 - Send all funds you raise to SCHF in a timely manner so we can start putting them to good use.
 You can send these in the form of a cheque or cash, or you can deposit directly into our account.
 This needs to be accompanied by all the relevant paperwork relating to your fundraising.

 - Make cheques payable to Sydney Children’s Hospitals Foundation and send to Sydney Children’s Hospitals Foundation, Locked Bag 2005, Randwick NSW 2031 or direct deposit to Sydney Children’s Hospitals Foundation BSB: 032 056, Account number: 129301, using your authority number as the reference.